nobl9/terraform-provider-nobl9/docs/resources/service.md

 page_title: "nobl9_service Resource - terraform-provider-nobl9"
 subcategory: "Groupings and Utilities"
 description: |-
-  Service configuration | Nobl9 Documentation https://docs.nobl9.com/yaml-guide#service
+  Example resource
 ---

 # nobl9_service (Resource)

 A **service** in Nobl9 is a high-level grouping of Service Level Objectives (SLOs).
 A service can represent a logical service endpoint like an API, a database, an application, or anything else you care about setting an SLO for.
 Every SLO in Nobl9 is tied to a service, and the service can have one or more SLOs.

-For more details, refer to the [Service configuration | Nobl9 Documentation](https://docs.nobl9.com/yaml-guide#service).
+For more details, refer to the Example resource.

 ## Example Usage